Chapter 2 Welcome to the tidyverse

 2. You can navigate to the folders that you made last lab and double click the file called “Scope and Methods Labs,” like the circled file below:

-• anes2020 is a snippet of the American National Election Survey, a survey that has been conducted at every election since 1948 by scholars based out of the University of Michigan and Stanford.
-This snippet that I created only looks at the 2020 election.
+• anes2024 is a snippet of the American National Election Survey, a survey that has been conducted at every election since 1948 by scholars based out of the University of Michigan and Stanford.
+This dataframe that I created only looks at the 2024 election.
 You can find more information about ANES at their website, https://electionstudies.org/

-To begin, let’s take a look at the anes2020 dataset using the “View()” command (note that “View” is capitalized, unlike many R commands).
+To begin, let’s take a look at the anes2024 dataset using the “View()” command (note that “View” is capitalized, unlike many R commands).
 Enter this command into the Console and then hit Enter:

 When you hit enter, the following should come up on your screen:

-This is a neat visualization of the ANES survey.
+This is a neat visualization of the ANES data.
 Each row represents one case.
 Since ANES is a survey, each case is a single individual who took the survey.
 Each column represents a variable: something that the survey designers wanted to measure about the people taking the survey.
 Look at row #1.
-That describes a person who is 46 years old, divorced, with a bachelor’s degree, who never served in the military, etc. If you want to see what all of the variables mean, you can look at the file anes2020 codebook, which you should have downloaded in section 1.3 as part of the “codebooks” folder.
+That describes a person who is 50-years-old, married, formerly active duty in the military, not a union member, Hispanic, etc. If you want to see what all of the variables mean, you can look at the file ANES 2024 codebook, which you should have downloaded in section 1.3 as part of the “codebooks” folder.

 Now let’s say that we want to know a bit more about the age variable.
 How old was the average person that took our survey?
 To answer, we need to learn two more R commands: the “$” and the command “summary.”
 The “$” command helps us identify single columns within a dataframe.
 So, if we just want to see the age column, you can type this in the Console: